nasa/cumulus/docs/deployment/README.md

 This is a guide for deploying a new instance of Cumulus.

+**Note:** Cumulus is in the process of moving from a monolithic deployment to a more modular deployment process.
+This document describes the current process.
+Instructions for deploying Cumulus components can be found [here](deployment/components.md).

-The deployment documentation is current for the following component versions:
+This deployment document is current for the following component versions:

 * [Cumulus](https://github.com/nasa/cumulus)
 * [Deployment Template](https://github.com/nasa/template-deploy)